Scrap Metal For Cash

 - The scrap metal dealer

-- A person who makes the payment acting for the dealer;
+- A person who makes the payment acts for the dealer;

-- A manager who fails to take reasonable steps to prevent the payment being made in breach of subsection (1).
+- A manager who fails to take reasonable steps to prevent the charge from being made is in breach of subsection (1).

 Are there any exceptions?